 In November 2014, I began my appointment as Assistant Professor in the Department of Microbiology, Immunology, and Cell Biology in the School of Medicine at West Virginia University, Morgantown, WV.
 The main focus of the laboratory is to understand B. pertussis infections to develop a next-generation vaccine.
 We are revisiting the use of known B. pertussis antigens as well as identifying new antigens.
 We utilize classical microbiology, biochemistry, molecular cloning, standard biomedical protocols, in vivo imaging (IVIS), next generation sequencing, and bioinformatics to address our research questions.
-While B. pertussis is the focus of the lab, I collaborate with Dr. Mariette Barbier on projects involving P. aeruginosa.
+While B. pertussis is the focus of the lab, I collaborate with Dr. Mariette Barbier on projects involving P. aeruginosa including vaccine development.

 Outside of the Laboratory

 I am an avid outdoors-man.
 Whitewater kayaking is my primary passion.
 While at Marshall University I founded the Marshall University Whitewater Club and taught people about the sport that I love.
 The creeks and rivers of West Virginia are my favorite place to go on my adventures.
 I also greatly enjoy fishing, hunting, rock climbing, mountain biking, riding motorcycles, and working on my cabin in the woods.
 In addition to my outdoor adventures, I also love to travel to see new places and experience new things.